rmit-wdt-fs-2021/s3677701_a1/README.txt

 I have used the feature when reading the JSON from the web services, when inserting, updating, or reading data (GetDataTableAsync) from the DB.

+Starting code is referenced from Matthew Bolger's TuteLab03.